 The United States Department of Homeland Security, Customs and Border Protection (CBP) and the U.S. Border Patrol (USBP) enforce federal laws at the United States’ borders with Canada and Mexico.
 The CBP’s job is to “secure the border and facilitate lawful international trade and travel while enforcing hundreds of U.S. laws and regulations, including immigration and drug laws.”
 The U.S.-Canada border (aka the “International Boundary”) has a relatively low level of security in comparison to the U.S.-Mexico border.

 The total number of agents at both the Canada and Mexico borders increased after the September 11th attacks.
-Now, there are more than 17,000 USBP personnel stationed at the Mexico border.
+Now, there is more than 17,000 USBP personnel stationed at the Mexico border.
 If you or someone you love has been arrested at either the U.S.-Mexico border or the U.S.-Canada border at a checkpoint station or elsewhere, a Los Angeles criminal defense attorney at Okabe & Haushalter can help.
 Our lawyers are extremely experienced when it comes to federal criminal cases such as this, and can defend your innocence after being arrested at one of our borders.

 Common Border Arrests

 One common criminal offense that people are arrested for at the border is drug trafficking.
-USBP personnel stop vehicles as they go through checkpoints.
+USBP personnel stops vehicles as they go through checkpoints.
 They will typically ask for your passport or legal form of identification and sometimes they will ask to search vehicles.
-If there is reasonable suspicion, they may use a drug dog or other methods in attempt to uncover illegal narcotics.
+If there is reasonable suspicion, they may use a drug dog or other methods in an attempt to uncover illegal narcotics.
 According to recent CBP statistics, border agents seize over 11,000 pounds of drugs per day.

 Statistics change every year, but there are on average an estimated half a million illegal entries into the United States every year.
 The CBP also reports receiving at least 60 fraudulent identification documents per day.
 This fact creates a heightened sense of urgency for border patrol agents to make immigration-related arrests.
 You may have been arrested at the border even if you possess lawful permanent resident status, a visa or other immigration paperwork that allows you entry into the U.S. If you are arrested for an immigration offense at the border, a possible consequence could be deportation.